 Flexibility: Shippers can increase flexibility with just-in-time delivery and reduced customs delays.

-- Louisiana ranks second in merchandise received in both warehouse/distribution activity and production activity for a U.S. Foreign-Trade Zone.
+- Louisiana ranks fourth in merchandise received in both warehouse/distribution activity and production activity for a U.S. Foreign-Trade Zone.

 - Louisiana ranks third among the states for the value of merchandise entering a U.S. Foreign-Trade Zone.

 - Louisiana ranks second among the states for the value of merchandise exported from a U.S. Foreign-Trade Zone.

 - About $5 billion worth of merchandise was received in the New Orleans Foreign-Trade Zone in 2021.

-- Some $5 billion in merchandise was exported from New Orleans Foreign-Trade Zone sites in 2019.
+- Some $750 million in merchandise was exported from New Orleans Foreign-Trade Zone sites in 2021.

 - 18,000 people were employed in Louisiana’s eight Foreign-Trade Zones in 2021.